orangejuice/blog/data/activity/movie-间谍过家家-第二季-2023/record.en.md

 date: 2024-04-09 03:14:50+08:00
 douban:
   rating: 8.9
-  subtitle: 2023 / Japan / Comedy Animation / Kazuhiro Furubashi Takahiro Harada /
+  subtitle: 2023 / Japan / Comedy Animation / Kazuhiro Furuhashi, Takahiro Harada
-    Takuya Eguchi Saori Hayami
+    / Takuya Eguchi, Saori Hayami
 ---

-The second season is quite watered down and a bit boring.
-But I don't mind the filler, what's the deal with the plot suddenly stopping in the flat 12 episodes!
-I like the story on the cruise, and I like Yor's feelings towards the fake family.
+The second season feels quite stretched out, a bit boring at times.
+But I don’t mind watching just for the fun of it, hey, why does the plot just suddenly stop after an uneventful 12 episodes!
+I enjoyed the story on the cruise ship, and I like Yor's affection for her fake family.